FROSTR-ORG/igloo-desktop/README.md

 Recover: Use threshold of shares in keyset to recover nsec.
 <img width="1166" alt="Screenshot 2025-03-05 at 3 16 14 PM" src="https://github.com/user-attachments/assets/2c3a9c73-e43e-4c3d-b4e6-fceb14b59c1b" />

+## How It Works

+Igloo implements the FROSTR protocol, which uses Shamir Secret Sharing to break up your nsec into "shares" and a hyper-optimized version of FROST to coordinate signing of messages.

+The workflow is simple:
+1. Use Igloo to generate a new nsec or import your existing one
+2. Create your multi-signature setup (like 2/3, 3/5, etc.) generating multiple shares
+3. Store each share securely on different devices (Igloo, Frost2x extension, etc.)
+4. When signing is needed, your FROSTR nodes communicate over nostr relays using end-to-end encrypted notes
+5. Your signatures remain unchanged - nobody knows you're using multi-sig

+The beauty of this system is that it's a drop-in replacement for existing signing solutions, working with NIP-07 and NIP-46 compatible applications.

 ## FAQ

 ### General Concepts